ysyk2021/enhancing-creativity-with-ai-stimulating-innovation-with-artificial-intelligence-tools/src/chapter-3-3.md

-# Best Practices for Using AI-Powered Idea Generation Tools to Enhance Creativity and Innovation

 AI-powered idea generation tools can be powerful aids for creativity and innovation, but they should be used in conjunction with human input and expertise.
 In this chapter, we'll explore some best practices for using these tools to enhance creativity and innovation.